mas16/iterative_iqr/readme.md

 * Remove outliers
 * Determine new linear regression model for remaining data
 * Conventional IQR analysis to identify outliers
-* Iterated until no more outliers are identified
+* Iterate until no more outliers are identified

 ## Notes